geudde/attic-chest/pages/08.season-7/02.meeting-70/11.skull/docs.md

 Of what strange thing might next appear.
 &emsp;The wily traveller, who drew,
 &emsp;A prosperous omen from his eye,
-Fail’d not th’advantage to pursue.
+Fail’d not th’ advantage to pursue.
 &emsp;But drawing near, made this reply —

 “You seem surprised — I wonder how —